avdusinovic-sadin/SE-PROJECT-GROUP6/2nd_meeting.md

 *Bubble Binfo*

-Gaming description about the new game:
+_x_Gaming description about the new game:

 The aim/goal of the game is destroy some bubbles, but you can't destroy any bubble you want.
 Before you click on start, a menu is displayed where you can see exactly which bubbles you are allowed to hit and which you are not.